ravendb/ravendb-go-client/porting_notes.md

 In Java, the name of id property is `id`.

 In Go publicly accessible properties have to start with capital letter so it would have to be `Id`.
 Additionally the Go naming rule for abbreviations is all capitalized i.e. `ID`.

+## `CleanCloseable` => `io.Closer`

+Go standard library has a `io.Closer` interface which is the same as as `CleanCloseable`.

+## interface vs. concrete types

+In Go the only reason to define an interface is if there is more than one implementation.

+In Java interfaces are sometimes used to limit API exposed to the user of the library.
+Due to Java's per-class access control if the library uses an object method, it must be public and therefore visible to clients of the library.

+In Go we don't need to do that because access control is per-package.

+Therefore many such interfaces are removed and we instead expose concrete types in the API.

 ## managing callbacks